openforis/collect-earth/README.md

 You can run Collect Earth directly through the IDE.
 In Eclipse you can use Run->Run Configurations... and then create a new "Java application" configuration.
 In the project set `collect-earth-app` and as Main class set `org.openforis.collect.earth.app.desktop.EarthApp`

+### Code Quality through SonarQube

+The code quality of the repository can be inspected here  : https://sonarcloud.io/project/overview?id=openforis_collect-earth

 ## Contact

 Contact us through GitHub (@herrtunante) or openforisinitiative at gmail !